p0l1t1c1an/p0l1t1c1an/README.md

 My name is Jacob Boicken.
 I'm a cybersecurity engineer studying at Iowa State.
 I'm not much of a programmer.
 All I've done has been for personal use like a minesweeper clone or a fan controller for my computer.
 When it comes down my interests, I would rather learn about cybersecurity, **ethics**, or pyschology over programming any day.
-I am a big fan of the Rust language, the BSD family, and 60s to 70s Progressive Rock.
+I am a big fan of the Rust language, the BSD family, and 50s to 70s Rock.

 ### My Projects
 #### Completed